gmecc/sCO2-turbo-properties/README.md

-# Properties calculation program sCO2
+# Calculation of sCO2 properties for the Brayton cycle

 The program is based on the liquid properties library `pyfluids`.